ycforward/omnibus_converter/README.md

 3. Run `flutter pub get` to install dependencies
 4. (Optional) Set up UniRateAPI for real currency rates (see [API_SETUP.md](API_SETUP.md))
 5. Run `flutter run` to start the app

+## Testing on iOS Devices & Simulators

+- **Recommended Device Coverage:**
+  - iPhone SE (small screen)
+  - iPhone 8/XR (older hardware, non-notch)
+  - iPhone 13/14/15 (modern, notched)
+  - iPhone 14/15 Pro Max (largest screens)
+- **Best Practice:**
+  - Use Xcode simulators to quickly test on all major screen sizes and iOS versions
+  - Run Flutter integration/UI tests for core flows
+  - Manually spot-check on at least one small, one large, and one recent device
+- **App Store Screenshots:**
+  - Use simulators to generate required screenshots for all device sizes

+## iOS Release Process (Summary)

+1. **Prepare for Release:**
+   - Update app version/build number in `pubspec.yaml` and Xcode
+   - Review app icon, launch images, and metadata
+   - Remove debug/test code and sensitive data
+2. **Test the Release Build:**
+   - Run `flutter build ios --release`
+   - Open in Xcode, run on a real device in Release mode
+3. **App Store Connect:**
+   - Register your app, fill in metadata, privacy, and upload screenshots
+4. **Archive & Upload:**
+   - In Xcode: Product > Archive > Distribute App > App Store Connect
+5. **Submit for Review:**
+   - Complete all required info and submit
+6. **Release:**
+   - Release immediately or schedule after approval

 ## Future Enhancements